jiajiezhang7/localization_using_area_graph/README.md

 # Localization Using Area Graph

-This is a ROS2 package for indoor localization using Area Graphs. it can only be used combined with the AreaGraphDataParser package.
+This is a ROS2 package for indoor localization using Area Graphs.
+It is compatible with the Navigation2 localization module and can replace AMCL, allowing localization combining osmAG and LiDAR.

+It needs to be used in conjunction with other packages in the osmAG Navigation Stack:
+- `AreaGraphDataParser` (Required, used to parse the osmAG map)
+- `wifi_loc` (Optional, if WiFi-based global localization is needed)
+- `rss` (Optional, custom message format required for WiFi localization)
 ![demo1](images/demo1.png)

-## 1. requirements:
+## 1. Requirements:

 ### ROS2 Iron
-install dependencies for this package in one step:
+Install dependencies for this package in one step:
 ```bash
 sudo rosdep init
 rosdep update
 rosdep install --from-paths src --ignore-src -r -y
 ```

-### Third party libraries: ceres & its dependencies:
+### Third-party libraries: ceres & its dependencies:
 ```bash
 sudo apt-get update
 sudo apt-get install -y libgoogle-glog-dev libgflags-dev